What is Tommy John Surgery

 Conservative treatment is the first option for those who do not put much strain on the injured elbow.
 These treatments mayinclude: rest and ice, anti-inflammatory medications and/or physical therapy.
 For baseball players, Tommy John Surgery is chosen so they can return to their sport.

 Although far too common, overuse injuries can be prevented.
 It is estimated that 1 out of 2 injuries in youth athletes is an overuse injury, which means nearly half of the current injuries can be avoided.
 Some key suggestions for baseball players:

 - Play multiple sports – don’t specialize too early.

-- Take at least 3 months of from your chosen / main sport.
+- Take at least 3 months of your chosen / main sport.

 - Rest 1 or 2 days per week.

 - Speak up when fatigued.
-Pitchers who throw with arm pain or while fatigued have the highest rate of injury.
+Pitchers who throw with arm pain or while fatigued have the highest injury rate.

 - Use proper body mechanics.

 - Follow a warm-up routine that allows gradual increases in distance and velocity.